jasonreiddev/Original-Portfolio/README.md

    Headless CMS via [Sanity](https://www.sanity.io/manage/personal/project/a3mxaqcs)

-   Most content is pre complied when the site is build, exceptions to this rule are:
+   Most content is precomplied when the site is built, exceptions to this rule are:

    - Sanity > Site Settings > Intro Text